wadehuber/csc110examples/csc110examples/src/videoexamples/module13classes/README.md

 - [Video](https://youtu.be/wwGUa6NfGec) (7:09) covering both of the below files
   - Static.java: A class that has both static & non-static attributes & methods
   - StaticExample.java: Driver class for Static.java

+## thisreference

+Example of using the `this` reference in a constructor